For those of you following along, you will know that we are actually doing Day 7 of our itinerary due to our flight out to Iceland being cancelled.

 There are actually two churches at this one location.
 The older church of Reykholt, built in 1897, served as a parish church for a 100 years, and the new church, was consecrated in 1996.
 The new church plays a second role as a concert hall.

 Tip: Check out Snorralaug in Reykholt…It’s the oldest hot pot in Iceland ..however, it’s not open to the public.
+It’s a very short walk from the church.
 Also, 35 mins from Reykholt is another hot pot that you can get in called Krosslaug.
 See all hot pots, as well as swimming pools & gas stations in Iceland here.

 We passed these beautiful horses alongside the road